anieszt/Dice_game_java/README.md

-# graphic dices in java with Jframe
+# graphic dices in java

 use 6 faces for the first roll to be displayed.